Yash-Singh-Pathania/DRS-APP/DIGITALOCEAN_DEPLOYMENT.md

 # Deploying to DigitalOcean App Platform

-This guide explains how to deploy the DRS App to DigitalOcean App Platform using the combined Docker image.
+This guide explains how to deploy the DRS App to DigitalOcean App Platform using a microservices approach with separate frontend and backend containers.

 ## Prerequisites